 We are finishing strong with our month long Science Celebration.
 Today Tatiana from The Musings of Mum is sharing a great hands-on exploration of the conductivity of liquids.
 Don’t let that intimidate you.
 The kids get to use a buzzer- how fun is that?
-Keep reading for instructions for a conductivity experiment.
+Keep reading for instructions for a salt water conductivity experiment.

 My high school science class memories have absolutely nothing to do with science.
 Both my biology and chemistry teachers were known for incessant lectures and assigning endless research.
 Therefore I often caught up on sleep (yes, I know that’s bad) and occasionally caught up on homework during this time.